Mitti has various settings and preferences to output different kind of data.

 With edge blending you can combine multiple video output to make one perfectly a single seamless image.
 Toggling on the Edge Blending Button won't has any effect however, its just enable you to use the screen-level edge blending settings.

-The Screens View displays the screen object in your setup, and also gives you info about the layout of the screens as well as screen number and the resolution info.
-There should be always a Current Screen, which is drawn by blue and you can select it using your mouse or trackpad.
+The Outputs View displays the screen object in your setup, and also gives you info about the layout of the screens as well as screen number and the resolution info.
+There should be always a Current Output, which is drawn by blue and you can select it using your mouse or trackpad.

-The Screen Settings is where you get finer controls for the Current Screen and apply settings like warping and edge blending.
+The Output Settings is where you get finer controls for the Current Output and apply settings like warping and overlays.